thijser/ARGAME/MetaOneSDKNotes.md

 	LeanTween.move(o.go, rounded+this.transform.position, 0.1f).setEase( LeanTweenType.linear );

+Lastly, a word of advice: SAVE OFTEN.
+Crashes are very frequent with this setup.

 Using the Meta SDK
 ------------------
 Because the Meta SDK is still in Beta, documentation is sometimes unclear,